 LOCATION: 1235 2nd Ave N, Seattle, WA 98109

 Sam, played by Tom Hanks, lives at this house, which sits on Lake Union in Seattle.
-The path which leads to the home is unfortunately gated off and marked as private.
+The path which leads to the home is gated off and marked as private.
 You can in fact see the home from the gate, but the views are limited.
 Here are some aerial views.

 LOCATION: 2448 Westlake Ave N, Seattle, WA 98109